Plans 💳 : Everyone

 What happens when I ignore a memory from a draft or logged entry?

-Ignoring a memory from a draft or logged entry will move it to the Ignored list in your Memory Inbox.
+Ignoring a memory from a draft or logged entry will move it to the Ignored list in Timely.
 If you just want to remove a memory from a draft or entry, the 'Ignore' action is not appropriate.
 Instead, just click the event to unlink it.
 This will move that memory to the unlogged group so you can link it to a different project.
 Similarly, you can add an unlogged memory to an entry by clicking on it from the list of memories on the righthand side of the entry window.

 Can I delete all of my memories at once?